Prolonged use of computers, smartphones, and tablets has become part of everyday life.Along with it, one symptom is becoming increasingly common:

 • blocked meibomian glands

-• chronic eyelid inflammation
+• eyelid inflammation

 Eyes turn red because their protective tear film breaks down.